 KFVS-TV was sold in 1979 to the AFLAC Broadcast Division, part of AFLAC, Inc., headquartered in Columbus, Georgia.
-While Mr. Hirsch laid the foundation for quality broadcasting, AFLAC was able to allocate the additional resources necessary to take KFVS-TV to its current dominate position.
+While Mr. Hirsch laid the foundation for quality broadcasting, AFLAC was able to allocate the additional resources necessary to take KFVS-TV to its current dominant position.
 Under AFLAC management, the station won numerous industry awards including Emmy's, Telly's, Addy's, Missouri and Illinois Broadcasters' Awards, the CBS Service to Community Award, the National Association of Broadcasters' Service To Children Award, the Missouri State Teachers' Association Media Award for covering education, the prestigious IRIS Award for local children's programming, and the coveted Griffin Award for Community Service.

 Through the years and ownership changes, KFVS-TV has consistently stood for quality broadcasting at the local level.
-Most of the staff are local to the region and are integrated in their communities.
+Most of the staff are local to the region and are integrated with their communities.
 The management at KFVS-TV and Raycom Media know that to be successful in broadcasting today means providing the best local news and weather coverage available, along with quality entertainment.

 KFVS-TV has been part of life in the "Heartland" for more than 50 years.
 The television industry is more competitive today than most broadcasters ever thought possible, but with loyal viewers and employees, we feel confident that we'll be entertaining and informing people for many more years to come.
-KFVS12.com is simply the next phase in our continuing evolution to serve the residents of America's Heartland.